ulfschneider/ulf.website/content/posts/2022-12-11-subresource-integrity.md

 integrity="sha256-3zlB5s2uwoUzrXK3BT7AX3FyvojsraNFxCc2vC/7pNI="
 ```

 The attribute has 2 parts - the hashing algorithm and the hash of the file.
 There are 3 different hash functions that are supported for SRI - `sha256`, `sha384` and `sha512`.
-An eysy way of doing this is via [www.srihash.org](https://www.srihash.org/).
+An easy way of doing this is via [www.srihash.org](https://www.srihash.org/).
 Paste the link to the resource and generate a hash.

 An alternative way is to create the hash locally on your machine by leveraging openssl.
 This would make sense as part of a build process, where the hash will be created and used automatically.